Tejaswinig08/civiora/README.md

 ```

 ##📡 API Architecture
---The system follows a modular RESTful API design, organized by domain for scalability and maintainability.
+-- The system follows a modular RESTful API design, organized by domain for scalability and maintainability.
----

 ### 🔐 Authentication

 | Endpoint | Method | Description |